 And why is our music called world music?
 I think people are being polite.
 What they want to say is that it's Third World music.
 Like they use to call us underdeveloped countries, now it has changed to developing countries, it's much more polite.

-First there was the three worlds model
+First, there was the three worlds model

-The term "First World" refers to so called developed, capitalist, industrial countries, roughly, a bloc of countries aligned with the United States after World War II, with more or less common political and economic interests: North America, Western Europe, Japan and Australia.
+The term First World refers to the developed, capitalist, industrial countries, generally aligned with NATO and the USA.
+The bloc of countries aligned with the United States after World War II, which had more or less common political and economic interests, this included the countries of North America and Western Europe, Japan, South Korea, and Australia.

 Countries of the "First World"

 The Second World refers to the former communist-socialist, less industrialized states known as the Eastern Bloc.
 The countries in the sphere of influence of the Soviet Union; it included the Soviet Socialist republics, the countries of Eastern and Central Europe, e.g., Poland, East Germany (GDR), Czechoslovakia, and the Balkans.
 And there were the Asian communist states in the sphere of influence of China, - Mongolia, North Korea, Vietnam, Laos, and Cambodia.